aesteve/nubes/docs/PARAMETERS.md

 * By annotation :
 	* `@CookieValue("my.cookie") Cookie cookie` the value of a given cookie (here : "my.cookie")
 	* `@Header("Accept") String acceptHeader` some http request header
-	* `@Param("from") Date from` a parameter of the http request
+	* `@Param("from") Date from` some parameter (named 'from') of the http request
 	* `@PathParam("userId") Long userId` a parameter captured in route path
 	* `@Params YourObject backedParameters` fulfills an object with the whole parameters' map (from request query params / path params)
-	* `@RequestBody YourObject unmarshalledFromRequest` the unmarshalled request body as an object of your type
+	* `@RequestBody YourObject unmarshalledFromRequest` the request body unmarshalled as an object of your specified type

 ## Extending the framework

-You can provide your own "injectors".
-An injector is an interface you have to implement in order to tell the framework how to inject a parameter instance into the controller's method.
+You can provide your own `injectors`.
+An injector is an interface you have to implement in order to tell the framework how to inject a parameter instance into the route's method.

 The framework itself uses this API in order to manage the inject parameters mentionned above.

-Simply call `VertxMVC.registerXXXInjector` where XXX is either
+Simply call `VertxNubes.registerXXXInjector` where XXX is either

 * Typed
 or